dram1964/cloudarchitect/docs/azure/app_service/flask_app_service_part_one.md

-# Deploy a Flask App to Azure
+# Deploy a Flask App to Azure: Part 1

 ##  Intro

-On this page we're going to build a Flask App connected to a backend PostgreSQL database.
+In this series of articles, we're going to build a Flask App connected to a backend PostgreSQL database.
 We'll develop the application and database locally using Docker, then we'll install a production version on Azure using Azure App Service and Azure Database for PostgreSQL

+On this page we'll focus on developing the Flask application locally.

 ## References